JSMarsh813/PetProfileTailor/README.md

-# Pet Profile Tailor
+# Tailored Pet Names

 ## Inspiration Behind and Introduction to Project:

 I worked as an adoption counselor in animal shelters for ~5 years and although pet profiles are vital to catch adopters attention and boost adoption rates, there's only so much creativity a person can have at the crack of dawn.
 Coffee can only do so much 😛

 So I was inspired to create this site which empowers animal lovers to help adoption counselors create impactful, fun, and tailor-fitted adoption profiles!
 After signing up, users can submit new names and descriptions,save favorites and follow other users.
 Users can easily search and filter through community submitted names and descriptions.